AngelCastilloB/biglup-ecommerce/README.md

  * Methods should be named after an action, IE: getTime() instead of time().
  * Methods that return flags or booleans should answer to questions IE: isAdmin()

+ ### JavaScript
+ ---
+ * Prefer array helpers (forEach, map, filter, find, every/some, reduce) over manual iteration using for or while loops.

 ### Version control agreements
 ---
  * Only make commits to the private Biglup Git server.